coderefinery/obs-config/README.md

 It can also be used for recording a demo at the same time as re-broadcasting it to Zoom without having to use the Zoom recording (so participants can't appear or be heard in the recording).

+## Profiles included

+Profiles are settings such as canvas resolutions and encoders.

+### TeachingStreamingv3

+Latest version of teaching streaming OBS profile.